 -

-Pay particular attention to these signs during hot weather, before menstruation, or after high-salt meals.
+Pay special attention to these signs during hot weather, before menstruation, or after salty meals.
 If swelling occurs regularly or is accompanied by other symptoms, you should consult a medical professional.

 Less salt, more potassium

-Too much sodium retains water in your body and is unhealthy—a vicious cycle that increases swelling.
-The German Nutrition Society recommends a maximum of 6 grams of salt per day, but most people consume significantly more through hidden salt in processed foods.
+Too much Sodium retains water in your body and is unhealthy – a vicious cycle that worsens swelling.
+The German Nutrition Society recommends a maximum of 6 grams of salt per day, but most people consume significantly more due to hidden salts in processed foods.

-Potassium-rich foods can help regulate sodium-potassium balance and flush out excess water.
-Excellent sources of potassium include:
+Potassium-rich foods can help Regulate the sodium-potassium balance and flush out excess water.
+Excellent potassium sources are:

 -